patilshrinivas078/ade-extraction-qlora/README.md

 sentence, identify entities, and determine which drug–effect relationship is actually expressed.
-The project evaluates whether a compact instruction-tuned LLM can be adapted to a narrowly defined clinical extraction task through QLoRA fine-tuning, and evaluated with the same rigor a production extraction pipeline would demand.
+The project evaluates whether a compact instruction-tuned LLM can be adapted to a narrowly defined clinical extraction task through QLoRA fine-tuning.

 Negative examples (sentences with no adverse event) are deliberately included in training so the model learns to *not* hallucinate an ADE where